mhernandez1531/306projectknn/README.md

 This project classifies mushrooms as either edible or poisonous using machine learning models.
 The goal is to apply classification techniques to a mushroom dataset and compare model performances.
 This part of the project focuses on the **K-Nearest Neighbors (KNN)** model and the random forest model.

 ## Dataset
 We use the **Mushroom Dataset** from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Mushroom).
 The dataset includes 22 features describing mushroom properties, and the target variable is whether the mushroom is **edible** or **poisonous**.
+The dataset file is provided in this repo as agaricus-lepiota.data.

 ## K-Nearest Neighbors (KNN) Model